cannsky/ForgottenEmpires/README.md

 # ForgottenEmpires

-Welcome to Forgotten Empires, an onchain game built on the Mina Protocol.

-### Overview

-Forgotten Empires is based on zk-proof technology.
-Some in-game actions are a transactions on the Mina blockchain with changes captured by a prover-server.
+Forgotten Empires is an onchain game built on the Mina Protocol and based on zk-proof technology.
+Some in-game actions are transactions on the Mina blockchain with changes captured by a prover-server.
 Prover server also builds and maintains a Merkle tree, interfacing directly with the game server.

 ### Prerequisites